 Paris attacks suspect got past three police checks: source

-Wanted fugitive Salah Abdeslam, suspected of involvement in last month's Paris attacks, got past three police checks in France as he fled to Belgium just hours after the terror assaults, a source close to the Belgian investigation said Sunday.
+Salah Abdeslam, suspected of involvement in the Paris attacks last month, got past three police checks in France as he fled to Belgium, a source close to the investigation said Sunday.

 At the first checkpoint Attou and Amri admitted to police that they had just smoked marijuana, but were let go, the source said.

 All three are from the gritty Brussels suburb of Molenbeek.

 Abdeslam sent a text message asking Attou and Amri to come for him, and they found him "agitated... uneasy... unwell," the source said.

 Then came a threat: "He told us to take him back to Brussels or he would blow up the car," Attou said, according to the source.